ibm-cloud-docs/containers/cs_network_policy.md

   ```
   {: pre}

 3. Optional: In multizone clusters, a multizone load balancer (MZLB) health checks the Ingress application load balancers (ALBs) in each zone of your cluster and keeps the DNS lookup results updated based on these health checks.
-If you use pre-DNAT policies to block all incoming traffic to Ingress services, you must allow inbound access on port 80 to your ALBs from [the IP addresses in step 6 of this section](/docs/containers?topic=containers-firewall#iam_allowlist) and [Cloudflare's IPv4 IP addresses](https://www.cloudflare.com/ips/){: external} so that the Kubernetes control plane can check the health of your routers.
+If you use pre-DNAT policies to block all incoming traffic to Ingress services, you must allow inbound access on port 80 to your ALBs from [the IP addresses in step 6 of the Updating IAM firewalls section](/docs/containers?topic=containers-firewall#iam_allowlist) and [Cloudflare's IPv4 IP addresses](https://www.cloudflare.com/ips/){: external} so that the Kubernetes control plane can check the health of your routers.
 For steps on how to create a Calico pre-DNAT policy to allow these IP addresses, see Lesson 3 of the [Calico network policy tutorial](/docs/containers?topic=containers-policy_tutorial#lesson3).

 ## Isolating clusters on the public network
 {: #isolate_workers_public}